 This sheet is about exposure to mepolizumab in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is mepolizumab?

-Does taking mepolizumab increase the chance for a miscarriage?
+Does taking mepolizumab increase the chance for miscarriage?

-We don’t know.
-No studies have been done to see if mepolizumab increases the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if mepolizumab increases the chance for miscarriage.

-There are no studies looking at possible risks to a pregnancy when the father takes mepolizumab.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if mepolizumab could affect male fertility or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-MotherToBaby is currently conducting a study looking at mepolizumab and other medications used to treat asthma in pregnancy.
-If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at http://mothertobaby.org/join-study/.
+MotherToBaby is currently conducting a study looking at medications used to treat asthma in pregnancy.
+If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.